Report a repair

 - Outside light – light to be provided by tenant

 - Change strip light (this service is offered only to elderly people)

 - Changing plugs

 - Fitting doorbells

 - General maintenance e.g. edging or sweeping leaves, clearing paths

 - Note: an additional charge of £15 will be made for rubbish removal

 Labour for the service will be free for four hours for tenants in receipt of housing benefit.
-Work will be limited to four hours a year, although an exception may be made for gardening work at an additional cost of £10 per hour.
+Work will be limited to four hours a year, although an exception for a maximum of two additional hours may be made for gardening work at an additional cost of £10 per hour plus £15 for any waste removal.
 If you wish the council to supply materials for the work these will be charged for.